Written by our personal injury lawyers in Charlottesville

 The symptoms of Carpal Tunnel Syndrome are numbness, tingling pain, weakness in the thumb, index and middle fingers which result from the media nerve being irritated at the wrist.

-This can be caused by the activities required of railway workers as any condition that exerts pressure on the media nerve at the wrist can cause Carpal Tunnel Syndrome.
+This can be caused by the activities required of railway workers at Buckingham Branch Railroad, BBR, as any condition that exerts pressure on the media nerve at the wrist can cause Carpal Tunnel Syndrome.
 Carpal Tunnel is a repetitive stress injury and can be caused by repetitive work or repetitive maneuvers or vibrating equipment.

 Railroad workers can collect for injuries.
 Contact the personal injury lawyers at the law firm of Wilson & Hajek.